 This is where travel hacking comes in.
 Essentially, you take advantage of credit card companies and their sign up bonuses with their travel partners.
 The credit card companies make money off the interest of people that don’t pay their cards off every month, which pays for the points that they’ve bought from the airlines, hotels, etc. and makes the whole promotion worth their while.
 The most important part of travel hacking is this: Do.
 Not.
 Keep.
 A. Balance.
 On.
 These.
 Cards.
 If you are one of the people paying interest, then you’ve lost the game, and the credit card companies have won.

-So our travel hacking began when James and I were planning to take an extravagant trip for our honeymoon, but we also didn’t want to spend thousands of dollars on our trip mostly because we were both broke.
+Our travel hacking began when James and I were planning to take an extravagant trip for our honeymoon.
+We also didn’t want to spend thousands of dollars on our trip mostly because we were both broke.
 After a little bit of research, okay…a lot of research on James’s end, he convinced me to sign up for my first travel rewards credit card.
 We utilized the opportunity of getting our travel credit cards early by putting the hotel rooms on our cards, and the fact that we were planning a wedding helped us easily reach the spend limit.

-My first foray into rewards cards started with the US Airways Barclaycard, because we were sure that card wasn’t going to be available much longer with US Airways getting merged with American Airlines.
+The US Airways Barclaycard was our first foray into travel rewards, because we were sure that card wasn’t going to be available much longer with US Airways getting merged with American Airlines.
 With the Barclaycard, I could earn 50,000 points after my first purchase and paying the $89 annual fee.
 The Barclaycard has amazingly survived and has been rebranded into the American Airlines Barclay card with the same rewards bonus of 50,000 points after the first purchase and paying the $99 annual fee (the fee has gone up $10 this year).

 The second card I got was the American Airlines Citi AAdvantage card.
-We decided with the US Airways miles getting transferred over to American Airlines, it just made more sense at the time to earn as many of those points as we could.
-The Citi AAdvantage card had a bonus of 50,000 points with $3,000 spent in 3 months (as of this writing, that bonus is still applicable today).
+With US Airways miles getting transferred over to American Airlines, we tried to earn as many of those points as we could.
+The Citi AAdvantage card had a bonus of 50,000 points with $3,000 spent in 3 months.
+As of this writing, that bonus is still applicable today.
 With the 100,000 points I earned from these two cards, it covered a round trip ticket to Europe for one of us, and got the other one of us there.
 That left us 20,000 points short of a ticket home so, we paid to transfer some points my dad was letting expire over to us.

-Ironically, James was the one who discovered travel hacking, and did all the research on the cards, pointing me to the ones to get, but he got denied for both of them.
+Ironically, James was the one who discovered travel hacking.
+Mostly because he was the one planning the honeymoon.
+I should’ve known that he would come up with some way of hacking our honeymoon.
+He did all the research on the cards pointing me to the ones to get.
+However, he got denied for both of them.
 At the time, he had no credit, and got denied for both cards, which only made his credit worse.
-He ended up utilizing a secured credit card from Capital One to build his credit, and now his credit score is within 10 points of mine, he has had multiple travel rewards cards, and somehow the asshole has a higher credit limit than me on all his cards.
+He ended up utilizing a secured credit card from Capital One to build his credit.
+Now his credit score is within 10 points of mine, he has had multiple travel rewards cards.
+Somehow, the asshole has a higher credit limit than me on all his cards.
 Both our credit scores have gone up since we started travel hacking, so don’t let that concern hold you back.

-We took our free flights from Nashville, TN to NYC and that’s when it started sinking in that we hadn’t paid for them.
+Armed with only our carry-ons, the trip began.
+It started sinking in when we flew from Nashville to NYC that we hadn’t paid for the flights.
 The next flights from NYC to Dusseldorf and then onto Venice felt surreal.
-Spending 3 nights in an exotic, historic location, at the beautiful Hotel Arlecchino, all because we signed up for a couple of credit cards seemed like cheating.
+Spending 3 nights in an exotic, historic location like Venice.
+Crashing at the beautiful Hotel Arlecchino, all because we signed up for a couple of credit cards seemed like cheating.
 Our hotel was right on the canal and within a short walking distance to the bus station.
-Hotel Arlecchino wasn’t the cheapest by any means, but it was spacious for Venice, had an amazing breakfast spread, and provided free water taxis to Murano and Burano (small islands off the coast of Venice where they have the famous glass blowing shops and other cool things).
+Hotel Arlecchino wasn’t the cheapest by any means, but it was spacious for Venice.
+It also had an amazing breakfast spread, and provided free water taxis to Murano and Burano.
+The small islands off the coast of Venice where they have the famous glass blowing shops and other cool things.

-We originally booked a classic double room at Hotel Excelsior in Dubrovnik, because let’s be honest, even though we were treating ourselves on our honeymoon, we still didn’t have that much money.
+We originally booked a classic double room at Hotel Excelsior in Dubrovnik.
+Let’s be honest, even though we were treating ourselves on our honeymoon, we still didn’t have that much money.
 After a couple of emails to the hotel telling them it was our honeymoon, the most we expected was a free dinner or bottle champagne.
-However, when we arrived, we were surprised with a room upgrade to a suite with a balcony over the water, and in our suite was a bottle of champagne on ice with a hand written note.
+However, when we arrived, we were surprised with a room upgrade to a suite with a balcony over the water.
+Also, in our suite was a bottle of champagne on ice with a hand written note.